kkhaledhamed/FIFO-Verification-using-SystemVerilog/README.md

-# Synchronous-FIFO Verification using SystemVerilog
+# Synchronous FIFO Verification using SystemVerilog
 This repository contains a SystemVerilog project for the verification of a First-In-First-Out (FIFO) design.
 The project was verified by Khaled Ahmed Hamed, under the supervision of Eng.
 Kareem Waseem.

 ![FIFO_OneWayStreet_1](https://github.com/user-attachments/assets/c43f4088-9a65-4308-ae19-206e4c443c8d)